dart-lang/test/doc/json_reporter.md

 If the group is skipped, a single `TestStartEvent` will be emitted for a test within the group, followed by a `TestDoneEvent` marked as skipped.
-The `group.metadata.skip` field should *not* be considered authoritative for determining whether a group is skipped.
+The `group.metadata` field should *not* be used for determining whether a group is skipped.

 ### TestStartEvent